Rubberazer/wall_e_t/README.md

     ./wall_e_t -show keys

-### Receive (not ready yet)
+### Balance (not ready yet)
-This will create a new bitcoin address so you can receive coins, and store this address in your wallet
+This will show on screen the amount of satoshis per bitcoin address in your wallet

-    ./wall_e_t -receive
+    ./wall_e_t -balance

 ### Transfer (not ready yet)
 To transfer your coins to some other address